-Managing Arthritis Together
+Manage Arthritis Together

-Getting Back in the Saddle
+Get Back in the Saddle

 Some rehab programs for stroke patients use horses to help with recovery.
 Often, people who have had strokes start riding with someone walking alongside them as someone else leads the horse.
 Horseback riding gives stretching exercise, which is especially good if one side has been made weaker.
-It also helps the person regain balance and build core strength.
+It also helps you regain balance and build core strength.